Dentist and patient review an X-ray to discuss pain 3 weeks after a dental bone graft.

 Getting through the first few weeks is a huge step, but the journey doesn’t end there.
 Taking care of your bone graft now sets the stage for a healthy smile for years to come.
 Think of this as the foundation for your future dental work—you want it to be as strong and stable as possible.
 A little extra care and attention during this final phase of healing can make all the difference in achieving a successful, lasting outcome.

-How to Protect Your New Bone Graft
+Simple Ways to Protect Your New Graft

 Your main job now is to create a clean, healthy environment for the new bone to integrate.
 Keep your mouth clean by gently brushing and rinsing around the surgical site as instructed by your dentist.
 This helps prevent infection and promotes healing.
 It’s also incredibly important to avoid smoking, as it can seriously slow down the healing process and compromise the graft.
 These simple habits are your best defense against complications and will help your body build strong, new bone right where you need it.